The Head Law Firm, PLC

 Technically, Michigan law prohibits an attorney from representing both parties in a divorce proceeding.
 Attorneys in Michigan are bound by the ethical rules provided in the Michigan Rules of Professional Conduct.
 Those rules mandate that attorneys provide representation in accordance with their client’s objectives and maintain their client’s confidential information.
 The rules also prohibit an attorney from representing a client if that representation is directly in conflict with another client.

 However, as a cost saving measure when couples have agreed on property distribution and/or custody issues, it is possible to have only one attorney involved.
 That attorney would only represent one party while the other party remains unrepresented.
 That attorney would prepare a Consent Judgment of Divorce that would reflect the parties' agreement as made clear to the attorney by his or her client.

 To be clear, the unrepresented spouse should trust that the other spouse will do the right thing and try to effectuate the terms that they agreed upon.
 If he or she does not, then that spouse should contact their own attorney.

 Consider the following hypothetical scenario:

 If you are contemplating a divorce, or have questions about the divorce process, contact The Head Law Firm, PLC.
 Our attorneys are experienced in all aspects of family law, including the nuanced intricacies of divorce proceedings.
+We are happy to help spouses navigate their uncontested divorce proceedings.
 We offer free consultations and will provide guidance according to your individual needs.